FightingSu/my_2048/README.md

 A simple implementation of 2048 using Qt Quick.

-Since Qt Quick supported many platforms such as Android, iOS and Windows etc., the motivation doing this for me is to have a try of Qt Quick, and also have a glimpse of the process of mobile application development.
+Since Qt Quick supported many platforms like Android, iOS, Windows and etc., the motivation doing this for me is to have a try of Qt Quick, and also have a glimpse of the process of mobile application development.

 Personally, this application mainly focused on:

 + animation effect of mobile apps
 + how mobile apps manage the layout of widgets

-In terms of functionality, most functionalities was achieved:
+In terms of functionality, most functions are achieved:

 + scoreboard
 + restart game
-+ amination
++ animation

 Here is a simple preview GIF of the application: